gotzl/hid-fanatecff/README.md

 ## Contact

-If you have an issue, feature request or a general question, feel free to open a ticket on GitHub.
+If you have an issue, feature request or a general question, feel free to open a ticket on GitHub or reach out on [pitcrew.gg](https://discord.pitcrew.gg/).

 ## Disclaimer